rodavid20/ExamCloudEvaluation/README.md

 3. **Open Chrome Extensions:** In Google Chrome, go to **Settings** -> **Extensions** (or type `chrome://extensions/` into your address bar).
 4. **Enable Developer Mode:** Toggle the **Developer mode** switch in the top right corner of the Extensions page.
 5. **Load the Plugin:** Click the **Load unpacked** button that appears in the top left, and select the folder you just extracted.

+**Important Security Note:** Once you have completely finished your evaluations, it is highly recommended to go back to your Extensions page and toggle Developer mode back OFF.
+This is a good general security practice for your browser.

 ## 👨‍💻 Authors & Credits